awegroup/Onboarding/README.md

 <details>
     <summary>Advanced</summary>
-    - Using .toml files (see [AWE Developer Guide](https://awegroup.github.io/developer-guide/) ) to package your project and make it locally pip installable.
+    Using .toml files see: (https://awegroup.github.io/developer-guide/) to package your project and make it locally pip installable.
-    - ...
+    More things...
 </details>

 ## Latex